 Then I'd do this whole shtick about Logger Mike being stuck up there so long and wouldn't he love a beer?
 I'd start to shimmy the log pole, and depending on how many I'd had, I just might make it half way up.

 But Beth didn't buy it.
 She was born and raised in Campbell River, and Spirit Square to her was just where the bus stop used to be.
 Good thing, too, because now Logger Mike's pole has this protective plastic cone thing around its base, and anyways I was probably too old for that bullshit.

 When I suggested a six-pack, she said, "How about a hot chocolate at Starbucks instead?"

 When she started spending more time at my apartment, she brought over a salad spinner.
-I put up with her 17 different lip-glosses scattered across the bathroom counter and her eye shadows that coated my toothbrush in a light pastel dust.
+I put up with her 17 different lip-glosses scattered across the bathroom counter and her eye shadows coating my toothbrush in a light pastel dust.
 She had this annoying habit of dribbling a little bit of milk on the counter when she made cereal, but I dealt with it.

-How could I tell her that I was sick of the Logger Mike jokes?
+How could I tell her I was sick of the Logger Mike jokes?
 I thought of Buck Eddy bouncing in his chair.
 Marriage, babies, mortgage: it was a risk I was willing to take for a little bit of happiness.

 She still hadn't answered me.
 I looked down at her feet.
 She was wearing flip-flops.

 My own were cold, and I had wool socks on with work boots.
 Even when I had a day off, they were cold, as if they just froze out of habit.
 She didn't tell me how her feet were because she was lost in thought, but I turned on the car and cranked the heat anyways.
 I turned back to the brochure and wondered if the troll was trying to send me a message.

 Myth #4: I can control the game with my positive thinking and my lucky charm.